SEU-WENJIA/ST-SepNet/README.md

 ### 3.4 STH-SepNet-Fusion Mechanism between Spatio and Temporal Features
 The fusion mechanism can be specified using the `--fusion_gate` argument.
 The available options are:

-- adaptive: Dynamically adjusts the weight of time and spatial features.
+- `adaptive`: Dynamically adjusts the weight of time and spatial features.
-- attentiongate: Considers the internal relationship between the two features.
+- `attentiongate`: Considers the internal relationship between the two features.
-- lstmgate: Captures the dependence of space on temporal features.
+- `lstmgate`: Captures the dependence of space on temporal features.
-- hyperstgnn: Fully integrated adaptive hypergraph spatio-temporal prediction (without LLMs).
+- `hyperstgnn`: Fully integrated adaptive hypergraph spatio-temporal prediction (without LLMs).

 ## 4. Performance and Visualization